-After the addon is activated, navigate to Insights » Settings » Tracking » Google Optimize.
+After the addon is activated, navigate to Insights » Settings » Conversions » Google Optimize.
 Then paste the Container ID that you copied earlier in the Google Optimize Container ID field.

 Then, click the Enable Google Optimize Async Page Hide checkbox.
 It reduces the risk of page flickering (the original page appears briefly before loading the variation).
 You can leave the remaining field unchanged.